Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansWar, US Civil.
 A significant historical date for this entry is December 15, 1864.

 Location.
 36° 4.6′ N, 86° 45.881′ W. Marker is in Nashville, Tennessee, in Davidson County.
 It is in Crieve Hall.
-Marker can be reached from Farrell Parkway west of Stillwood Drive, on the right when traveling west.
+It can be reached from Farrell Parkway west of Stillwood Drive, on the right when traveling west.
 Marker is on the grounds of Historic Travellers Rest Historic House Museum.
 It is on a raised platform overlooking a rail yard on the west side of the property.
 Touch for map.
 Marker is at or near this postal address: 636 Farrell Pkwy, Nashville TN 37220, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles
+At least 8 other markers

 Marker detail: Battle of Nashville image.
 Click for full size.

-Photographed By Duane and Tracy Marsteller, January 20, 2023
+Photographed by Duane and Tracy Marsteller, January 20, 2023

 2. Marker detail: Battle of Nashville